pyeventsourcing/eventsourcing/docs/topics/user_guide/notifications.rst

 as the number of threads increases.
 Using the ``append()`` method alone will be perfectly alright if the time period of appending events is greater than the time it takes to identify the next available index and assign to it.
 At that rate, contention will not lead to congestion.
+Different nodes can take their chances assigning to what they believe is an unassigned index, and if another has already taken that position, the attempt can be retried.

-However, there will be an upper limit to the rate at which events can be appended, contention will eventually lead to congestion that will cause requests to backup or be spilled.
+However, there will be an upper limit to the rate at which events can be appended, and contention will eventually lead to congestion that will cause requests to backup or be spilled.

-The rate of assigning items to the big array when can be increased greatly by centralizing the generation of the sequence of integers.
+The rate of assigning items to the big array can be greatly increased by centralizing the generation of the sequence of integers.
 Instead of discovering the next position from the array each time an item is assigned, an integer sequence generator can be used to generate a contiguous sequence